Saich family recalls hosting Tyler Boyd as part of Big 33 Game

 So when the television announcer later said "Tyler Boyd does it all," he wasn't lying.

-"You get so excited for them because you know that they have made it."
+"You get so excited for them because you know that they have made it," Wendy Saich said.

 Saich of Palmyra and her family hosted Tyler Boyd way back in 2013 for the Big 33 Game.
 She knew Boyd before he starred at Pitt and before he became a key cog for the Bengals.